Why choose Georgia Tech's College of Engineering?

 The School of Civil and Environmental Engineering prepares people who will invent the technologies of the future and create solutions to challenges we haven’t even imagined yet.
 Established in 1898, the School is now among the largest civil and environmental engineering programs in the country.
 Students on the civil track train to tackle projects like roads and bridges, sure, but they also work on technologies for green buildings, strategies that help us recover from disasters, and projects to alleviate poverty.

 Industrial engineers design and improve systems that use people, machines, information, materials, and energy to make and deliver products or provide services.
 They improve system performance by solving problems whose outcomes are influenced by complicated and uncertain interactions.
-If you are thinking about a career as an industrial engineer, the Stewart School of Industrial & Systems Engineering (ISyE) is a natural place to begin your career path.
+If you are thinking about a career as an industrial engineer, the Stewart School of Industrial and Systems Engineering (ISyE) is a natural place to begin your career path.

 Materials science and engineering (MSE) focuses on the design, selection, and development of materials.
 It is a field that deals with “stuff” -- the metals, ceramics, polymers, and composites that surround us.
 It looks beyond the question of what materials these things are currently made from and imagines what they should be made from.